Timeline: European ministerial meetings in 2011

 October 23 - Meeting of EU leaders.

--- Leaders also agree to scale up the EFSF, their 440 billion euro ($600 billion) bailout fund, to around 1 trillion euros.
-European banks will also be recapitalized to an estimated 106 billion euros ($146.5 billion).
+- Leaders also agreed to scale up the EFSF to about 1 trillion euros and to recapitalize European banks to an estimated 106 billion euros ($147 billion).

 November 29 - Euro zone ministers meeting in Brussels.

--- Ministers agree on detailed plans to leverage the European Financial Stability Mechanism (EFSF) but do not say by how much because of rapidly worsening market conditions, prompting them to look to the IMF.
+- Ministers agree on detailed plans to leverage the EFSF but do not say by how much because of rapidly worsening market conditions, prompting them to look to the IMF.